skosch/YinYangFit/docs/source/index.markdown

 letters and words are perceived in the brain, and present approximate models that can be fitted to to existing, hand-fitted fonts using backpropagation.

+<h2 class="nonumber">Target audience</h2>
+Designers and developers with an interest in neuroaesthetics.

 <h2 class="nonumber">Epistemic status: tentative</h2>
 This article is based on a survey of hundreds of peer-reviewed articles, and in line with mainstream ideas in vision and neuroscience research.
 It is the product of nearly a year of work and countless revisions.
 That said, even the in-vivo evidence for the suggested models is often indirect or circumstantial.